R-Rayburn/HeadFirstDesignPatterns/README.md

 Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+### Abstract Factory Pattern
+Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ### Principles to know
 - Depend upon abstractions.
 Do not depend upon concrete classes.
   - Not necessarily "Program to an interface, not an implementation", but also suggests